The Partridge Family Episode #1

 Cut to the scene in the garage where I think the kids are really playing instruments.
 I know Keith (David Cassidy) is really playing guitar when Shirley walks in.
 Tracy is jamming a drumstick in her nose and does the Seinfeld smile when she says her line.
 Why does Tracy have to stand on a box?
 Will the mic not pick up her awesome tambourine skills if she’s on the ground?
 Laurie and Keith get into an argument with Danny in the middle.
 She puts her boobies close to his face.
 I wonder what Bonaduce was thinking at that young age.
 The kids convince mom to sing their cool new ultra-hip song.
 Shirley, of course, is awesome.

 Danny starts trying to sell their new demo.
-Danny brings Tracy along because he’s babysitting, but I’m guessing it was for the cute factor.
+He brings Tracy along because he’s babysitting, but I’m guessing it was for the cute factor.
 Suzanne Crough and Danny Bonaduce are just adorable together.
 Anyway, they go to Reuben’s five-star hotel (not) to try and get him to hear their song.
-Danny tells Reuben (portrayed by Dave Madden) that Tracy has perfect pitch.
-Uhh, yeah.
+Danny tells Reuben that Tracy has perfect pitch.
+Uhh, I don’t think so.
 Danny is very persistent when Reuben turns him down.
 After Reuben’s hotel room, Danny calls him on the phone and plays the recording for him over the phone, and then he follows him to the airport.
 How were these two young kids getting around?
-Danny finally gets Reuben by following him into the bathroom.
+Uber?
+Lyft?
+Danny finally gets Reuben to listen by following him into the restroom.

 Cut to the newsstand where Shirley hears her song on the radio for the first time.
 The man holding the radio, which is bigger than my first apartment, is none other than Gordon Jump.
 He’s credited at the end of this episode as “Man”.
 He appeared in six other Partridge Family episodes.

 The family drives their groovy bus to Vegas.
 It was interesting to see the strip back then as opposed to now.
-It’s changed just a wee bit.
 I love the costumes the family is wearing for their Caesar’s Palace performance.
-I dressed like that for my 3rd grade picture.
+My outfit for my 3rd grade picture was very similar.
 I didn’t know at the time I was dressing like a pimp.

 The show ends with Chris being jealous of kick ass drummer girl Debbie.
 He should be jealous.
 She was really playing and was VERY good.
 At least Jeremy knew how to hold the sticks properly.
-I’d love to know what happened to that drummer girl.
+I’d love to know what happened to that drummer girl (Debra Pearce).

 - The scene of the family eating strawberries has a different kitchen layout than in future episodes.